eove/orca/docs/workflow/offline_vault_ceremony.md

 > [!Important]
 > All 👥`team members` should have a hardware token (Yubikey) that secures their unseal share.
 They will need this to both unseal the vault and sign the report.

 The 📢`organiser` should communicate to all 👥`team members` the list of operations (and therefore scripts) that will be performed during the ceremony.
-The aforementionned scripts should be commited to the `src/scripts/` directory of this repository prior to the verification phase.
+The aforementionned scripts should be commited to the `src/scripts/actions` directory of this repository prior to the verification phase.

 #### Configuring the ceremony

 The 📢`organiser` should know which environment will be worked on (`prod`/`preprod`), modify the value of `orca.environment-target` in [src/default.nix](../../src/default.nix) accordingly, and notify this environment to all 👥`team members`.

 The 📢`organiser` should get the value of the cvault present in the last report and set the value of `orca.latest_cvault` in [src/default.nix](../../src/default.nix) accordingly.
 If the ceremony is the first one for this environment, then `null` should be set.
+The 📢`organiser` is encourage to verify the validity of the report in the same way the 👥`team members` [will do during the verification phase](#verification-of-the-last-ceremonys-report).

-The 📢`organiser` should know what should be done during the ceremony and set the values of `orca.actions_in_order` and `orca.rotate_keys` in [src/default.nix](../../src/default.nix) accordingly.
+The 📢`organiser` should know what will be done during the ceremony and set the values of `orca.actions_in_order` and `orca.rotate_keys` in [src/default.nix](../../src/default.nix) accordingly.

 #### Updating the version of the offline vault